 The IRS publishes, on a monthly basis, the applicable percentages (applicable credit rate) to be used in calculating the actual maximum allowable annual tax credit amount for which the project will be eligible.
-Per IRC Section 42(b)(1)(B), the 70 percent present value credit rate shall be no less than nine percent (9.00%) for all non-federally subsidized buildings (new construction or substantial rehabilitation).
-The 30 percent present value rate is a floating rate for the acquisition tax credits and the tax credits associated with tax exempt bond projects.
+Per IRC 42(b)(2), the 70 percent present value credit rate shall be no less than nine percent (9.00%) for all non-federally subsidized buildings (new construction or substantial rehabilitation).
+The 30 percent present value rate shall be no less than four percent (4.00%) for the acquisition tax credits and the tax credits associated with tax exempt bond projects.